 PFAAs tend to bioaccumulate, with elimination half-lives increasing with perfluoroalkyl chain length.
 In humans, known serum elimination half-lives range from a few days to several years (Bartell et al. 2010; Chang et al. 2008; Olsen et al. 2007b; Nilsson et al. 2010; Seals et al. 2011).
 PFPiAs may be an exception, since they can biotransform to PFPAs (Joudan et al. 2017; Yeung and Mabury 2016).
-ECHA's REACH Candidate List of SVHCs designates PFHxS and C11 through C14 PFCAs as very persistent and very bioaccumulative (vPvB), and PFOA, APFO, PFNA, and PFDA as bioaccumulative (PBT) (ECHA 2020).
+ECHA's REACH Candidate List of SVHCs designates PFHxS and C11 through C14 PFCAs as very persistent and very bioaccumulative (vPvB), and PFOA, APFO, PFNA, and PFDA as bioaccumulative (PBT) (ECHA 2020a).
 PFAAs differ in their uptake and accumulation in human tissues (Burkemper et al. 2017; Pérez et al. 2013).
-PFAAs are proteinophilic (protein-binding), accumulating particularly in blood, liver, stomach, kidney, lung, gall bladder, brain, muscle, and yolk sac tissues (Chen et al. 2009; Hebert et al. 2010; Greaves et al. 2012; Jones et al. 2003; Mackay et al. 2000; Pérez et al. 2013).
-They can cross the brain blood barrier and are present in animal brain tissue (Greaves et al. 2013).
-PFAAs, especially the shorter-chain ones, tend to bioaccumulate in plants, as evidenced by findings of higher PFAA concentrations in plants compared to environmental levels (Blaine et al. 2013; Blaine et al. 2014a; Gobelius et al. 2017; Lechner et al. 2011; Scher et al. 2018; Yoo et al. 2011; Chen et al. 2020).
-Longerchain PFAAs, especially PFSAs, tend to partition in the roots, whereas the more soluble, shorter-chain PFAAs, especially PFCAs, partition in other parts of the plant (Blaine et al. 2013; Blaine et al. 2014a; Gobelius et al. 2017; Lechner et al. 2011; Scher et al. 2018; Stahl et al. 2009; Yoo et al. 2011).
+PFAAs can cross the brain blood barrier and are present in animal brain tissue (Greaves et al. 2013).
+PFAAs, especially the shorter-chain ones, tend to bioaccumulate in plants, as evidenced by findings of higher PFAA concentrations in plants compared to environmental levels (Blaine et al. 2013; Blaine et al. 2014a; Gobelius et al. 2017; Lechner and Knapp 2011; Scher et al. 2018; Yoo et al. 2011; Chen et al. 2020a).
+Longer-chain PFAAs, especially PFSAs, tend to partition in the roots, whereas the more soluble, shorter-chain PFAAs, especially PFCAs, partition in other parts of the plant (Blaine et al. 2013; Blaine et al. 2014a; Gobelius et al. 2017; Lechner and Knapp 2011; Scher et al. 2018; Stahl et al. 2009; Yoo et al. 2011).
 The bioaccumulation hazard trait is enhanced by the extreme persistence combined with the high environmental mobility of these chemicals.
 Biomagnification, which is the increase in contaminant concentration higher in the food chain, has been reported for longer-chain PFAAs in freshwater and marine organisms (Houde et al. 2006).
 Shorter-chain PFAAs appear not to undergo biomagnification in an Antarctic ecosystem (Gao et al. 2020).
-Less is known about the potential for bioaccumulation or biomagnification of PFECAs and PFESAs (RIVM 2016).
-To our knowledge, the bioaccumulation potential of PFASs other than PFAAs has not been evaluated.
+While less is known about the potential for bioaccumulation or biomagnification of PFECAs and PFESAs (RIVM 2016), there is some evidence that they possess these properties; for instance, a chlorinated PFESA used as a PFOS replacement was shown to bioaccumulate in crucian carp (Shi et al. 2015).
+To our knowledge, the bioaccumulation potential of PFASs other than PFAAs has not been systematically evaluated.